rwaples/popgen2017-pink_salmon/README.md

 3. Which lineage of pink salmon has higher N<sub>e</sub> in the sount?

 ### Perspectives

+1. What is the difference between a populations N<sub>e</sub> and N<sub>c</sub>.
+Why are both important?

-1. Do you think sample size was important?
+2. Do you think sample size was important?
 How would two samples that were siblings affect your Ne estiamtes?

 2. How would recent migration into a population affect estimates of LD and N<sub>e</sub>?